Yirong-Xu/PR2_YirongXu/README.md

 PR2_Yirong.jpeg

 # ReadMe
-I did this work by myself.
+did this work by myself.